reunu/unustasis/README.md

 ### Contributing

+Interested in contributing?
+Join the [Unu Community Discord](https://discord.gg/fa63HJYaP4) or create an issue right here on GitHub!
-Pull requests are very welcome, as I can only test on the few (Android) devices I own and therefore depend on any help I can get.
+Pull requests are also very welcome, as my test devices are pretty limited and therefore I depend on any help I can get.